-We have derived our commuted sum (financial contribution) calculations in line with the Scottish Government guidance: (Para 22, Planning Advice Note 1/2010).
+We have derived our commuted sum (financial contribution) calculations in line with the Scottish Government guidance: "the developer will provide a commuted sum of a value equivalent to the cost of providing the percentage of serviced land [for affordable housing] required by the policy".
+(Paragraph 22 of Planning Advice Note 1/2010).
 The commuted sum is therefore taken as being the difference between the value of land for affordable housing and the market value of the land for private residential development, in other words, the amount that a Registered Social Landlord will have to pay over and above the affordable land value to obtain the site.

-The figures in Table 1 are derived from District Valuer's assessments of affordable housing land values (March 2015) and the identified affordable housing requirement on a housing market area basis - accessible rural and remote rural.
+The figures below (Table 2) are derived from District Valuer's assessments of affordable housing land values (March 2015, verified March 2017) and the identified affordable housing requirement on a housing market area basis - accessible rural and remote rural.
 The methodology has made a number of assumptions such as the value of land to build a 3 bed detached house of 96sqm on a notional plot size of 400sqm within a 4-6 unit development and the valuation of land for social rented.
 The size of the plot may have only a limited effect on value with location and the size of the dwelling that can be accommodated being more important.